Dr. Hamidreza Montazeri Aliabadi

 He received his PhD in pharmaceutics (working on a project on targeted delivery of small molecule drugs to solid tumors) from the Faculty of Pharmacy and Pharmaceutical Sciences, University of Alberta (U of A), in 2007.
 During his graduate studies he was a teaching assistant for pharmaceutics courses, for which he was awarded Graduate Student Teaching Award in 2007 for excellence in teaching duties.

-After completion of the fellowship in the Department of Chemical and Material Engineering, U of A, Dr. Montazeri wrote a research proposal (in collaboration) for studying signaling pathways to overcome resistance to chemotherapy in breast cancer, which was awarded a three year grant from Canadian Breast Cancer Foundation.
-His research interests are: (1) to design and characterize a safe and efficient multi-component delivery system for targeted delivery of small interfering RNAs; (2) to study the silencing mechanism and the factors affecting the silencing efficiency to optimize the RNA interference potential; and (3) to simultaneously silence a combination of proteins involved in signaling pathways responsible for enhanced proliferation and survival of cancer cells, and resistance towards chemotherapy.
-Dr. Montazeri has authored 28 peer-reviewed publications, and two book chapters, as well as 25 meeting abstracts.
+After completion of the fellowship in the Department of Chemical and Material Engineering, U of A, Dr. Montazeri wrote a research proposal (in collaboration) for studying signaling pathways to overcome resistance to chemotherapy in breast cancer, which was awarded a three-year grant from Canadian Breast Cancer Foundation.
+Dr. Montazeri has authored over 60 peer-reviewed publications, and three book chapters, as well as 45+ meeting abstracts.

 Research Interests